 What should you join first?

-Google is looking for websites to approved for Google Adsense that shows some commitment.
+Google is looking for websites to approve for Google Adsense that shows some commitment.
 You can give that to them by getting your first 30-40 pages on your site.

 The easiest way to do that is to start a blog and use it as your website.
 Let’s look at that in Step 3 of how to start an affiliate marketing business step by step.

-How To Start An Affiliate Marketing Business Step By Step Continued…
+How To Start Affiliate Marketing Business Step By Step Continued…

 3. Start A Blog

-This is often referred to as build a website.
-With all of the great WordPress Themes available I think it is best to start a blog and use it as your website.
+This is often referred to as building a website.
+With all of the great WordPress Themes available, I think it is best to start a blog and use it as your website.

 You will be given the choice to set your home page as a static page.
 You can also choose to show the most recent blog post and have your home page updated constantly as you add new posts.